-This section describes an evaluation of the two super-exponentials to base $b = \exp(1/e)$; this evaluation is faster and more precise than those reported previously [3, 18].
-In particular, it allows to plot the complex maps of these functions in real time.
-These maps are shown in figure 2.
+This section describes an evaluation of the two super-exponentials to base $b = \exp(1/e)$; this evaluation is faster and more precise than the one given in formula (9) contained in [2].
+In particular, it allows us to plot the complex maps of these functions in real time.
+These maps are shown in Figure 2.